 Patrick Muncaster's Dashboard

-Google Podcasts Wikipedia Wolfram Alpha Twitter Netflix Facebook You Tube Video Chats Spotify iCloud Classic FM - London
+Google Wikipedia Wolfram Alpha Quanta Magazine Twitter Netflix Facebook You Tube Video Chats Spotify iCloud Webcams Exchange rate Linked In Classic FM - London

 There is never a substitute for preparation and drill.

-From the Fort McMurray Fire to the earthquake in New Zealand you know that things can go sideways suddenly and you may be without water, food and shelter on very short notice or with no notice.
+From the Fort McMurray Fire to the earthquake in New Zealand you know that things can go sideways suddenly and you may be without water, food, electricity, gasoline and shelter on very short notice or with no notice.
+We all need to be part of a resilient team.

 Do you have the skills to live in the rough?
 Do you have the supplies?
 What is the state of your first aid kit?
 Is your family prepared?
 Do you have a region exit plan?